-Table of Contents
+Contents

-FOREWORD 4 SCOPE AND APPLICATION 4 INTRODUCTION.
-1.1 The meaning of key terms 5 5 2.
-HOW TO DETERMINE FIRST AID REQUIREMENTS FOR YOUR WORKPLACE 2.1 The nature of the work and workplace hazards 2.2 Size and location of the workplace 2.3 The number and composition of workers and other people 8 9 3.
-FIRST AID EQUIPMENT, FACILITIES AND TRAINING.
-3.1 First aid kits 3.2 First aid signs.
-3.3 Other first aid equipment.
-3.4 First aid facilities 3.5 First aiders.
-3.6 First aid procedures 3.7 Providing first aid information. .
-10 .
-11 .
-11 .
-12 .
-13 .
-15 .
-16 APPENDIX A - FIRST AID AND THE RISK MANAGEMENT PROCESS APPENDIX B - EXAMPLE OF A FIRST AID ASSESSMENT APPENDIX C - EXAMPLE OF CONTENTS FOR A FIRST AID KIT .
-18 .
-19 APPENDIX D - STANDARD PRECAUTIONS FOR INFECTION CONTROL
+FOREWORD 4 SCOPE AND APPLICATION 4 1.
+INTRODUCTION 1.1 The meaning of key terms 1.2 Who has health and safety duties in relation to first aid?
+1.3 What is required in providing first aid?
+5 5 2.
+HOW TO DETERMINE FIRST AID REQUIREMENTS FOR YOUR WORKPLACE 2.1 The nature of the work and workplace hazards 8 9 3.
+FIRST AID EQUIPMENT, FACILITIES AND TRAINING 3.1 First aid kits 3.2 First aid signs 3.3 Other first aid equipment 3.4 First aid facilities 3.5 First aiders 3.6 First aid procedures 3.7 Providing first aid information 10 11 12 13 15 4.
+REVIEWING YOUR FIRST AID REQUIREMENTSAPPENDIX A - FIRST AID AND THE RISK MANAGEMENT PROCESS APPENDIX B - EXAMPLE OF A FIRST AID ASSESSMENTAPPENDIX C - EXAMPLE OF CONTENTS FOR A FIRST AID KIT APPENDIX D - STANDARD PRECAUTIONS FOR INFECTION CONTROL 23